-Everywhere I go, I hear people offering advice on how to lose weight or talking about what kind of new diet is currently trending.
-Okay, I do live in LA, but people from all walks of life – friends, co-workers, the ladies in line behind me at Pinkberry – have food on the brain.
+Everywhere we go, people offer advice on how to lose weight or talk about what kind of new diet is currently trending.
+It seems like folks from all walks of life have food on the brain.

 There is nothing more compelling than a friend or loved one who looks you in the eye and tells you that they have experienced significant improvements in their health by adopting a certain lifestyle choice.